-Students are encouraged to provide written notice of withdrawal to the Director of Student Services/Registrar prior to withdrawing from the College program.
-Students considering withdrawal should contact the Director of Student Services/Registrar for information and withdrawal forms.
+Students are encouraged to provide written notice of withdrawal to the Student Services Coordinator prior to withdrawing from the College program.
+Students considering withdrawal should contact the Student Services Coordinator for information and withdrawal forms.
 Additionally, students considering withdrawal who have been the recipient of financial aid will have continuing obligations and options available to them, and must contact the Financial Aid Office to discuss the effect of withdrawal on their financial aid portfolio and schedule an Exit Interview as applicable.